alyson-singleton/IOH_and_dengue/README.md

 # Interoceanic Highway and Dengue
 Code written by Alyson L. Singleton.

-Preprint to be submitted soon.
+Preprint to be submitted Fall 2024.